grafana/grafana/docs/sources/shared/datasources/pyroscope-profile-tracing-intro.md

 ## Combined power of tracing and profiling

-When used together, tracing and provide a powerful tool for understanding system and application performance.
+When used together, tracing and profiling provide a powerful tool for understanding system and application performance.

 <table>
   <tr>